Kristopher-Ray/polaris-us.org/content/faqs/china-technological-societal-threat.md

 ---
-title: The CCP is conducting a genocide in Xinjiang
+title: China’s Technological and Societal Threat
-accordion_categories:
+faqs_categories:
    - China
-weight: 2
+weight: 5
 ---

 - China unleashed a deadly virus on the world, then they lied, arrested, and bullied anyone who tried to tell the truth about dangers of the virus.